TRIO Studies

 From Summer 2025

-In a third step, bio-behavioural synchrony will be obtained from families with neurodivergent children as well as children with experiences of early adversity, care and/or adoption.
+In a third step, bio-behavioural synchrony will be obtained from families with neurodivergent children as well as children with experiences of early adversity, care and/or adoption with their foster parents and/or carers.

 Call for Participation in TRIO

-In TRIO Study I we wish to examine how mums and dads coordinate their behaviour, heart rate and brain activity when they play with their child and discuss a problem amongst themselves.
-In other words, we are investigating bio-behavioural synchrony within families.
-The goal of our study is to find out what degree of parental synchrony is most beneficial for family functioning and how we could help families who experience difficulties related to parent-child interaction and parental communication.
+In TRIO Study I we wish to examine how cisgender mums and dads coordinate their behaviour, heart rate and brain activity when they play with their biologically related child and discuss a problem amongst each other.
+In other words, we are investigating bio-behavioural synchrony between the three of them.
+The goal of our study is to find out what degree of parental synchrony is most beneficial for parent-child interaction and how we could help families who experience difficulties related to parent-child interaction and parental communication.

 If your family lives within the Colchester (Essex) area or you know a family who does, please check out the flyer below and share it with others.
-Thank you.
+To let us know that you are interested in participating, please click on the flyer and leave your contact information.

 Output: Talks & Presentations